k3ai/k3ai.github.io/docs/tutorials/mlflow.md

 :::note

-Currently (v1.0.0) we do not support Rancher K3s deployment on WSL2.
-In order to use it, please run the K3s binary manually.
+Currently (v1.0.1) we do not support Rancher K3s deployment on WSL2.
+In order to use it, please user K3d.

 :::